dvyukov/go-fuzz/README.md

 1. Prior to invoking go-fuzz-build, add a `require` for `github.com/dvyukov/go-fuzz` in your go.mod.
 A common approach for tracking tool dependencies like this is [via a tools.go file](https://github.com/golang/go/wiki/Modules#how-can-i-track-tool-dependencies-for-a-module).
 Alternatively, you could for example manually add `require github.com/dvyukov/go-fuzz latest` to your go.mod.

 2. If you do not have a `require` for `github.com/dvyukov/go-fuzz` in your go.mod, go-fuzz-build will add one automatically.
-If desired, you can revert your go.mod file when you are done.
+If desired, you can revert your go.mod file when go-fuzz-build is done.

 Vendoring with modules is not yet supported.
 A `vendor` directory will be ignored, and go-fuzz will report an error if `GOFLAGS=-mod=vendor` is set.

 Note that while modules are used to prepare the build, the final instrumented build is still done in GOPATH mode.
-For most code, this should not matter.
+For most modules, this should not matter.

 ## libFuzzer support